[Last updated May 1, 2026]

 Gone are the days when cable television was the only option for watching live TV, news, movies, and shows.
-Today’s cord-cutters have access to numerous cable alternatives, which can be especially helpful for seniors on fixed budgets who need to make smart choices about TV service in assisted living communities or new apartments.
-In this comprehensive guide, we explore how to watch TV without cable and how you can access your favorite content through various providers for a low cost.
+Today’s cord-cutters have access to numerous streaming alternatives, which can be especially helpful for seniors on fixed budgets who need to make smart choices about TV service in assisted living communities or other senior living environments.
+In this comprehensive guide, we explore how to watch TV without cable and how to access your favorite content through various providers at a low cost.

 What are streaming services?